INTENT – The Mathematics Curriculum

 - Become fluent in the fundamentals of Mathematics

 - Can solve problems by applying their Mathematics

 At Hunton and Arrathorne, these skills are embedded within Maths lessons and developed consistently over time.
 We are committed to ensuring that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
 We are committed to developing children’s curiosity about the subject and supporting them through innovative teaching styles, accompanied by rich resources and cross-curricular links.

 The expectation is that the majority of the children will move through the domains of mathematics and where needed, will access ‘keep up’ interventions to ensure they do not fall behind.
-Staff monitor this through the use of our assessment package which is formally monitored on a termly basis.
+Staff monitor this through the use of the Target Tracker assessment package which is formally monitored on a termly basis.
 In conjunction with this, teacher’s make sound teacher assessment judgements through the use of summative assessments (PUMA) tests and past SAT’s papers for Y6.
-Progression in mental calculations is assessed termly through our ‘Progression in Mental Arithmetic’ document.
+Progression in mental calculations is assessed half-termly through our ‘Progression in Mental Arithmetic’ tracker.
 Rigorous assessment of this tracker ensures gaps are closed readily and children are secure in their mental knowledge at the end of each stage of learning.